Mindfulness at Midd

 We are committed to an education infused with attentiveness, awareness, and presence.

 This commitment is evident by the growing number of faculty, staff, and students who are attuned to this pursuit and deepening their values, commitments, and passions through mindful inquiry.

-As an institution we acknowledge the roots of mindfulness and meditation: mindfulness in the West has been used in secular and medical contexts to reduce stress and pain, such as in MBSR (mindfulness-based stress reduction).
-The origins of mindfulness however, derive from Hinduism and Buddhism, with a long history originating in India and the East (the Pali term is sati).
-This age-old tradition and practice has been found to train and strengthen the mind.
+As an institution we acknowledge the roots of mindfulness and meditation mindfulness in the West has been used in secular and medical contexts to reduce stress and pain, such as in MBSR (mindfulness-based stress reduction).
+The origins of MBSR and mindfulness however, derive from Hinduism and Buddhism, with a long history originating in India and the East (the Pali term is sati).
+These age-old traditions and practices have been found to train and strengthen the mind.
 We acknowledge the lifetimes of cultivation and teaching that went into forming what we know today as mindfulness and meditation.

 What Is Mindfulness?